Inheritance Dispute Solicitors

 • No qualifying relationship or dependency.

 • Minimal financial need or very limited estate resources.
-For claimants who are not spouses or civil partners the Act specifies that the financial provision is for the claimant’s ‘maintenance’.
+For claimants who are not spouses or civil partners, the Act specifies that the financial provision is for the claimant’s ‘maintenance’.
 Claimants with no history of financial dependence can fail to meet this requirement.

 • Insufficient evidence to demonstrate unfairness or dependency.